desertlp/GraphsLesson/README.md

 Finding the shortest path between two nodes (breadth first).

-Weighted edges help us determine the path of least “cost” to the client ‘Cost’ could be distance (for maps), expense (for programming), or resource allocation (for OSs)
+Weighted edges help us determine the path of least *cost* to the client.
+‘Cost’ could be distance (for maps), expense (for programming), or resource allocation (for OSs)

-Save on time by stashing common connections to prompt easier load times
+Save on time by stashing common connections to prompt easier load times.

 ## Common Interview Questions (Leah & Timothy)